romain-drai/portfolio/README.md

 # MyPortfolio

-This repository contains projects I did in graduate schools
+This repository contains projects I did in graduate school